PublicisSapient/devops-chatgpt-comment-pull-request/README.md

 ## Configuration

-The script provides several configuration options that you can modify based on your requirements:
+Action provides several configuration options that you can modify based on your requirements:

 - `apiKey`: Your OpenAI API key.
 - `github-token`: Your GitHub personal access token.